interfacevisionblog/interfacevisionblog.github.com/_posts/2013-12-31-example-window-basic.md

 ###### Source-1.5: The entire program to show a Native Window in iOS and OSX. {#id-s1-5}

 ## Conclusion

-Interface Vision's SipCoffee language is able to configure complex cross platform applications using 100% composition.
+Interface Vision's [SipCoffee]({% post_url 2013-12-19-design-composition-based-language %}) language is able to configure complex cross platform applications using 100% composition.
 Our next example will extend our existing program by allowing us to move the "non-native" window within our "canvas" (the Scrollable view).

 If you find our work interesting, please follow us [@interfaceVision](http://www.twitter.com/interfaceVision) and/or [@erichosick](http://www.twitter.com/erichosick).

+## Next Step

+The [next step]({% post_url 2014-01-04-example-events-basic %}) is to create a configurable event system.
+We were planning on creating the configuration to allow us to move around our "non-native" window but we got ahead of ourselves.

+The [prior step] ({% post_url 2013-12-19-design-composition-based-language %}) was to create a language based on composition.